-The sooner you realize what’s your main goal in life, the sooner you’ll start walking in the right direction.
+The sooner you realize what your main goal in life is, the sooner you will start going in the right direction.

 Imagine the following scene for a moment: You’re driving but you don’t know where you’re going.
 How will you understand when you have arrived?
 The answer: You won’t!
 If you don’t know where you’re going you will never reach the right place.

 If you still don’t know where you should be heading, remember your childhood years.
 Often we abandoned our childish dreams because of our parents or our peer group.
 With our desire to “fit in,” we desert our most sacred tasks which eventually leads to an unfulfilling life.
 As the author puts it, “The first move toward mastery is always inward—learning who you really are and reconnecting with that innate force.”

 Once you figure out with certainty what you want to do, everything else will fall into place.
 Even though it’s never too late to find your north star, it might be too late to become better at it and master it.
 So, start searching today if you’re still lost in your life.

 Lesson #2: Find a Niche Which You Can Dominate

 The more people there are in a certain field the harder it becomes to thrive there.
 Tougher to grow and to master the specific subject because most of the time you’ll be working on stealing attention from others, not working on your craft.

 We tend to like popular trends and fashionable ideas because we see a lot of people thriving there.
 A lot of people succeeding.